-We have a 'manager of managers' business model which means we invest the Scheme's investments with external investment managers, with regular monitoring of performance (see our Governance and Risk Management sections for more information) by BNZISL Management and the IRC.
+We have a 'manager of managers' business model which means that we invest the Scheme's investments with external investment managers, with regular monitoring of performance (see our Governance and Risk Management sections for more information) by BNZISL Management and the IRC.
 We focus solely on retail investors through our banker and digital channels.
 In addition to our external investment managers, our key partners include our Supervisor, Asset Consultant, Custodian, and Registry Provider.

 Our vision is to deliver high quality, value-for-money wealth products for our customers.
-We want to help customers grow their investments for retirement or to buy their first home, while reducing the potential for harm these investments have on the environment and our communities.
+We want to help customers grow their investments through access to different asset classes, sectors (e.g. renewable energy and technology) and regions while still being able to access funds when needed and reducing the potential for harm these investments have on the environment and our communities.
 We're committed to investing responsibly, recognising that this is in the best long-term interests of our customers.

 The Scheme's investment approach is illustrated in Figure S.1 below and shows the composition of each Fund, i.e. the asset classes we invest in and the external investment managers we've selected for each asset class.
 We select the mix of investments for each Fund that we consider appropriately reflects its risk profile, investment strategy (including alignment to our RI Policy), and objective.
-Each of the Funds in the Scheme, except the Cash Fund, is invested in a mix of equity, fixed interest, and cash assets.
-The Cash Fund is 100% invested in cash and cash equivalents.
-Depending on the asset class, we use a blend of passive and actively managed strategies as shown below.
+Each of the Funds in the Scheme is invested in a mix of equity, fixed interest, and cash assets.
+Depending on the asset class, we use a blend of passive and actively managed strategies as discussed below.
 This allows us to provide a range of cost-effective fund options that give access to investments that are diversified across a range of industry sectors and regions.

-Figure S.1 - Scheme business model showing investment strategy, investment manager, asset class and allocation ratio per Fund
+Figure S.1 - Scheme business model showing investment strategy, investment manager, asset class and allocation\ ratio per Fund

 BNZISL revenue comes from the annual fee relevant to the respective Fund shown below.
-Costs to KiwiSaver members include the annual fee and any relevant buy/sell spreads
+Costs to YouWealth investors include the annual fee and any relevant buy/sell spreads\\

-BNZ KiwiSaver High Growth Fund
+BNZ YouWealth High Growth Fund

 State Street Global Advisors International equities 67%

 Mint Asset Management Limited

 Castle Point Funds Management Limited Australasian equities 33%

 First Sentier Realindex Pty Ltd

 Annual fee: 0.45%